-- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated along the main road, about 200m away from the proposed school site and will not be negatively affected by the school construction. - Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.
+- In terms of E&S relevant factors (physical, socio-economic, biological) the visual site inspection has shown no or insignificant conflict potential. - Potential negative impacts to nearby residents or during the construction phase of the school can be effectively mitigated. - Any business activities are concentrated outside the school complex and will not be negatively affected by the school construction. - Potential negative impacts due to temporary higher noise levels along the main road can be effectively mitigated. - In order to avoid the entrance for school children along the highly frequented main road a separate entrance from one of the other secondary roads is recommended.

+Conclusion: The proposed site can be considered as having no or minor impacts in accordance with the KfW Sustainability Guideline.
 The high potential serving a Fast Track location can be confirmed.